 What's the Best Way to Pay Off Student Loans?

-The best way to pay off student loans depends on the specific loan payoff challenges you face.
-These potential challenges are covered in more detail below.
+Whether you have federal or private student loans, the best way to pay off student loans depends on the specific loan payoff factors affecting you.
+There are several to consider.

 Your balance